ayonli/type-guard/README.md

 };
 ```

-*Each referencing of the keywords will create a new constraint, so they can*
+*Each reference of the keywords will create a new constraint, so they can be*
 *reused without worrying about context pollution.
 In the above example,*
 *`Str2.required` will create a new string constraint and leave the `Str2` untouched.*